 I’m still looking for others who are interested in a coaching call.
 This is completely free and will help me develop the course further.
 Read the action items below and then click on the link.

-ACTION ITEMS FOR THE WEEK
+ACTION ITEMS and Fly Tying Materials FOR THE WEEK

 - Watch videos #1 through #13 in this module